Some university students may wish to claim Disabled Students’ Allowance to fund additional costs or support related to their stammer.

 - Help if you’re a student with a learning difficulty, health problem or disability (gov.uk) – government guidance on Disabled Students’ Allowance

-- Supporting students who stammer in higher education (pdf, stamma.org) – pages 19-20 and 25
+- Supporting students who stammer in higher education (2021), for universities by Stamma and STUC – pages 19-20 and 25

 - Higher Education: disabled students’ allowances: equality analysis (gov.uk) – on the effect of changes made to disabled students’ allowances in the student support regulations for the academic year 2015 to 2016